mardiros/pyshop/README.rst

     python setup.py develop

 ~/.pypirc
 ~~~~~~~~~

-Configuration used by setuptools to upload package.
+Configuration used by setuptools to upload files.
-Every developper should have it's own account to upload package.
+All developers should have this configuration in their $HOME to upload
+packages.

 ::